algorhythmicdev/AlgoWeb/UI_UX_IMPROVEMENT_PLAN.md

 ## 1. Glass cards with subtle grain and halo accents

+_Update 2025-02-15:_ Community, Consulting, and Contact surfaces now ship with `glass-card`/Magnetic shells, palette-aware borders, and CTA chips aligned to the NodeVoyage colour rules.

 The repo already defines a `.glass-card` class that gives panels a frosted, blurred effect and adds an ultra‑low‑contrast grain layer.
 Extend it to support a **halo glow** behind specific cards.

 ```css